rpetit3/camlhmp/README.md

 ---
 # metadata: general information about the schema
 metadata:
+  id: "sccmec_partial"                                # unique identifier for the schema
   name: "SCCmec Typing"                              # name of the schema
   description: "A partial schema for SCCmec typing"  # description of the schema
-  version: "0.1"                                     # version of the schema
+  version: "0.0.1"                                     # version of the schema
   curators:                                          # A list of curators of the schema
     - "Robert Petit"

 # engine: specifies the computational tools and additional parameters used for sequence
 #         analysis.
 engine:
   tool: blastn # The tool used to generate the data

 # targets: Lists the specific sequence targets such as genes, proteins, or markers that the
 #          schema will analyze.
 These should be included in the associated sequence query data
 targets: